Guide to New Year Email Newsletters with Examples

 First, you can ditch all the marketing tricks and warmly greet online subscribers.
 After all, it is a widespread feast that is celebrated at the same time by the lion share of the inhabitants of our planet.
 Therefore, unless your targeted audience is Chinese, chances are there will be parties for hosting and marshmallows for toasting at midnight on Dec.
 31.

 So why not show your involvement and appreciation?
 Show contacts that your brand is close to them and an integral part of the celebrations.
 Use social skills to connect to subscribers and contribute to your relationship by sending a non-promotional email newsletter with a personal touch.
-The individual approach always brings more benefits than impersonal.
+The individual approach always brings more benefits than impersonal ones.

 Alternatively, embrace your inner Ebenezer Scrooge and use the New Year as an opportunity to advertise goods.
 Choose products that may become a perfect present for relatives, friends, or colleagues.
 Create a gift guide, share a big discount, or adopt time-proven shopping incentives.